ZhaoXiangXML/test/Cross Platform Mobile App R&D Technical Specification and Plan.md

 The iOS and Android part of the project takes 83 hours of my time in total.

-The Windows Phone 8 part is pending for now, it should be done as a seperated project later.
+The Windows Phone 8 part is pending for now, it should be done as a separated project later.

 By the end of Jan 2015, we should have all the new UI integrated.
 And we should have enough experience and code base to do business project.